Now casting · Summer 2026 · For aspiring creators

 The idea

 Touch Grass is a 30-day cohort for college students who want to make something with their hands, their voice, or their time — and post about it every day.
+Not because AI is bad.
+Because the muscles you don't use atrophy.

 How it works